-- Why do Christians call the day that Jesus died Good Friday? - Order Creation and Fall, Incarnation, Gospel and Salvation within a timeline of the Bible's 'big story'. - Offer suggestions for

-- Give examples of what the texts studied mean to some Christians. - Make simple links between the Gospel texts and how Christians mark the Easter events in their church communities. - Describe how Christians show their beliefs about Palm Sunday, Good Friday and Easter Sunday in worship. - Make links between some of the stories and teachings in the

-Bible and life in the world today, expressing some ideas of their own clearly.
+- Why do Christians call the day that Jesus died Good Friday? - Order Creation and Fall, Incarnation, Gospel and Salvation within a timeline of the Bible's 'big story'. - Offer suggestions for what the texts about the entry into Jerusalem, and the death and resurrection of Jesus might mean - Give examples of what the texts studied mean to some Christians. - Make simple links between the Gospel texts and how Christians mark the Easter events in their church communities. - Describe how Christians show their beliefs about Palm Sunday, Good Friday and Easter Sunday in worship. - Make links between some of the stories and teachings in the Bible and life in the world today, expressing some ideas of their own clearly.